Our students learn in a caring environment where they become fluent in two languages, build strong character, and prepare to live full lives.

-The school's lower campus will be located at 5323 5th Avenue in Sunset Park, Brooklyn.
-Thanks to a long-term lease agreement for the three floors above Chase Bank, this safe and stately building will be our home for kindergarten through third grade.
+The school's lower campus is located at 5323 5th Avenue in Sunset Park, Brooklyn.
+Thanks to a long-term lease agreement for the three floors above Chase Bank, this safe and stately building is our home for kindergarten through third grade.

 School bus service is available to qualifying families through the NYC Department of Education; in most cases, that means to families who reside in Brooklyn and live at least 1/2 mile from the school.
 The school is also easily reachable via public transit (R/N train and B63 bus).

 There are currently a limited number of SEATS AVAILABLE in kindergarten and first grade, on a first-come, first-served basis.
 Click

 Any family with a child entering kindergarten or first grade is welcome to apply.
 Students with disabilities are welcome.
 Our admission process, like our school, also does not ask or consider immigration status.
 There is no test or interview involved in the admissions process, in any way.
 To apply or learn more about the lottery process, visit our Enrollment page.